 The Shocking Precision of Modern Drone Technology

 Researchers are building small autonomous quadrotor drone helicopters proficient of precise aggressive maneuvers.
 The acrobatic mastery of the autonomous helis is nothing short of astounding and seems almost ripped directly from the pages of science fiction.
-The shocking part of these drones is that they are not remote-controlled helis; they are autonomous flying robots.
+The shocking part of these drones are that they are not remote-controlled helis; they are autonomous flying robots.
 The drones are rising.

 Developed at the University of Pennsylvania General Robotics, Automation, Sensing and Perception Lab (GRASP) these UAV’s are part of a project to investigate the ability of quadcopter helicopters and trajectory generation.
 This translates in layman terms to nothing other than magical flying thinking robots.

-Watching these drones drifting through the air with majestic exactness is an impressive speckle to witness.
+Watching these drones drifting through the air with majestic exactness is an impressive spectacle to witness.
 The buzzing roar of the controlled heli motors and the ramping of the auto correction gives one an instant GRASP (pun intended) on the level of technical precision that can be found in these flying robots.

 Coupling to the aerial acrobatics is the ability for not only to fly but to adhere to surfaces and perch.
 The perching capability of the drones opens up a whole new dimension in flying technology.
 Now drones can have the capacity to travel to a location and land.
 Then at this point, they can enter a surveillance mode or simply a static holding pattern in which the heli could go into a power saving routine.